-Then there are all sorts of really rare fish toxins, that can cause our muscles to break down.
-Guy ate some salmon, went to bed, and when he woke up he could hardly stand or hold up a cup of coffee.
+Then there are all sorts of really rare fish toxins that can cause our muscles to break down.
+Guy ate some salmon, went to bed, and when he woke up, he could hardly stand or hold a cup of coffee.
 Not being able to walk is one thing, but no coffee?
 The key point?
 There are lots of toxins in fish, and they’re not affected by cooking.

-Nobody in their right mind would eat poisonous puffer fish, but what if it was mislabeled as monkfish, causing these two recent cases of tetrodotoxin poisoning in Chicago.
+Nobody in their right mind would eat poisonous puffer fish, but what if it’s mislabeled as monkfish—causing these two recent cases of tetrodotoxin poisoning in Chicago.

 Then there’s scombroid poisoning.
 Woman eats some mackerel at a restaurant, and just collapses.
 When fish starts spoiling, toxins can be released—even when the fish still tastes and smells fine—and can cause what may actually be the most common cause of food poisoning from fish.